dominikahojniak/Library-MySQL/README.md

 ## Author

 This project was created by a group of 4 people as a form of final project for the course Databases.
+Dominika Hojniak was in charge of views and versioning, as well as co-creating triggers and events.